liborty/rstats/README.md

 * `Comediance` is similar to `covariance`, except that zero median vectors are used to compute it,  instead of zero mean vectors.
 By Cholesky singular value decomposition of this positive definite matrix, it is possible to calculate *Mahalanobis distance* (weighted distace, where the weights are derived from the shape of the data points cloud).

 * `Contribution`: one of the questions of interest to Machine Learning (ML) is how to quantify the significance of the contribution that each example point (typically a member of some large nd set) makes to the recognition concept, or class, represented by that set.
-In answer to this, we define `the contribution` of a point as the change of gm caused by deleting that point.
+In answer to this, we define `the contribution` of a point as the magnitude of change of gm caused by deleting that point.

 ## Appendix II: Recent Releases